Kids need to see themselves reflected in media. Here are some recommendations

 DC Super Hero Girls: Teen Power, ages 8-10

-In this open world, all-female, action adventure, players get both a sense of the characters "as their superhero selves going on quests and adventures," says Jeff Haynes, and "their alter ego lives, so you see them going to high school and interacting with some of the characters from the TV show" of the same name.
+In this open world, all-female, action adventure, players get both a sense of the characters "as their superhero selves going on quests and adventures," says Jeff Haynes, senior editor of video games and websites for Common Sense Media, and "their alter ego lives, so you see them going to high school and interacting with some of the characters from the TV show" of the same name.

 Oregon Trail Apple Arcade Edition, 8-10